Region's first case of omicron detected in Chowan

 Chowan, meanwhile, was fourth in the number of new cases (39) and third in active cases (41).

-New COVID-19 hospitalizations in the region rose last week.
-According to the Centers of Disease Control’s COVID data tracker, 11 new hospitalizations for COVID were reported at area hospitals over a seven-day period ending Monday.
-Eight new hospital admissions were reported over a similar timeframe the previous week.
-The majority of hospitalizations were at Albemarle Medical Center, where 9 patients — 12% of all in-patient beds — were being treated on Monday.
+New COVID-19 hospitalizations in the region also rose.
+According to the Centers of Disease Control’s COVID data tracker, 11 new hospitalizations for COVID were reported at area hospitals over a seven-day period ending Dec.
+20. Eight new hospital admissions were reported over a similar timeframe the previous week.
+The majority of hospitalizations were at Albemarle Medical Center, where 9 patients — 12% of all in-patient beds — were being treated on Dec.
+20.

-ARHS data also show that COVID cases at congregate housing facilities in the region fell to 49 as of Tuesday.
+ARHS data also show that COVID cases at congregate housing facilities in the region have fallen to 49.
 Elizabeth City Health and Rehabilitation continued to have the largest share of the cases — 46 — while also reporting five deaths.
-Three cases were reported The Citadel of Elizabeth City.
+Three cases were reported at The Citadel of Elizabeth City.
 An outbreak at Gates House has been resolved, ARHS said.

 The region’s positivity rate — the percentage of COVID-19 tests that come back positive — rose to 9.39% for the week ending Dec.
 18. That’s an increase of nearly 1.25% from the previous week.